Chart Color Schemes

 Residential development activity is lower than average in Cornubia - Carbrook according to AreaSearch's national comparison of local real estate markets

 Cornubia - Carbrook has averaged approximately 18 new dwelling approvals annually over the past five financial years, totalling 92 homes.
-As of FY-26, 12 approvals have been recorded.
-The area has seen an average of 3.6 new residents per year for each dwelling constructed between FY-21 and FY-25, indicating significant demand exceeding supply.
-New properties are constructed at an average cost of $325,000.
+As of FY-26, 14 approvals have been recorded.
+On average, 3.6 new residents arrive per year for each dwelling constructed between FY-21 and FY-25.
+This has led to demand significantly exceeding new supply, typically resulting in price growth and increased buyer competition.

 Frequently Asked Questions - Development